wraabe/Sum14DHCourseDev/Assignment/whatisDH - Copy.md

 3. By Monday of week 3, each student's original blog post, which shall be written using Markdown language, will be posted  on the class's Markdown-enabled blog AND shared on the class's GitHub repository.
 4. By Wednesday of week 3, each student shall respond to two other students' blog posts.
 Each response must refer to a specific passage or idea in the student's post and compare or contrast with another idea from another student's post or from the assigned reading (i.e., quote from and cite source).
 The response posts should be posted on the Markdown-enabled blog.

 ## Splitting Up Labor, Week 4

-After initial posts are complete, the class shall collaborate to produce posts in multiple forms.
-Editorial work shall be collaborative, and one member of class will take responsibility for one of the following processes: 1) print document, 2) public blog post, and 3) ebook.
-You are encouraged to collaborate with other members of the class to manage or troubleshoot any  difficulties that you encounter.
-Whenever possible, please work together (in IBE, in reserved library room, at same computer, with online collaboration tool, or with professor) to achieve solutions to problems.
+After initial posts are complete, the class shall be split into two 12-person teams, and each team shall be split into 4 3-person groups.
+Each team shall have the following four groups: 1) editorial working group, 2) print working group, 3) public blog working group, and 4) ebook working group.
+For all of  the remainder of the work, you are encouraged to collaborate with other members of your team (inside your group and outside), and you are encouraged to collaborate with the corresponding group on the other team to manage or troubleshoot any  difficulties that you encounter.
+Whenever possible, please work together (in reserved library room, at same computer, with online collaboration tool) to achieve solutions to problems.

-1. During week 3, each student will contribute GitHub fork for team members' original blog posts.
-Based on commentary received on the blog, posts should be corrected and revised..
+1. During week 3, the both editorial working groups (one for each team) shall create a  GitHub fork for team members' original blog posts.
+They shall, based on commentary received on the blog an the editors' own close reading, recommend corrections and revisions to posts.
 Furthermore, the editorial group by end of week shall organize the student contributions (section headings and introductions, shared bibliography), and shall provided editorial approve of the final project for  publication.
 When the other teams (print, public blog, ebook) do their work during week 4, the editorial group shall remain responsive and accommodate revisions to GitHub repository documents to better serve needs of print, blog, or ebook team.
-2. During week 4, the person responsible for print document shall use Pandoc or Pandoc and LaTeX to convert blog posts from its team members to a printed LaTeX document (report or article in PDF format) that gathers all student contributions and has a shared bibliography for all citations.
+2. During week 4, each print working group (one for each team) shall use Pandoc or Pandoc and LaTeX to convert blog posts from its team members to a printed LaTeX document (report or article in PDF format) that gathers all student contributions (including those by editorial team) and has a shared bibliography for all citations.
 The final product should be based on the most current and updated GitHub fork.
-3. During week 4, the person responsible for public blog shall develop an independent public blog of all group posts with keywords and citations.
+3. During week 4, both public blog working groups shall develop an independent public blog of all group posts with keywords and citations.
 The final product should be based on the most current and updated GitHub fork.
-4. During week 4, the person responsible for the ebook shall use Pandoc or Pandoc and Calibre to generate an ebook in ePub format and (optional) publish the book on Google Books.
+4. During week 4, both ebook working groups shall use Pandoc or Pandoc and Calibre to generate an ebook in ePub format and publish the book on Google Books.
 The final product should be based on the most current and updated GitHub fork.

 At every stage, students are encouraged to raise the bar above minimal assignment requirements.
 Ask yourself, for example, would post or printed document benefit from a table of contents or index?
 Should blog posts have keywords?
 Should contributor notes be published also?
 To earn full credit for excellence, you need to raise the bar.